-Overall, San Francisco exceeded our expectations!
+Overall, our San Francisco summer weekend exceeded our expectations!
 We would highly recommend checking out this gorgeous city because there’s so much to do!!
 Our only advice — dress warm and bring lots of money… SF is one EXPENSIVE place.

 And although I LOVED Cali, this Chicago girl is happy to be back home sweet home.
 Until next time,